Large datasets in Power BI Premium

 While required for datasets to grow beyond 10 GB, enabling the Large dataset storage format setting has other benefits.
 If you're planning to use XMLA endpoint-based tools for dataset write operations, be sure to enable the setting, even for datasets that you wouldn't necessarily characterize as a large dataset.
 When enabled, the large dataset storage format can improve XMLA write operations performance.

-Large datasets in the service do not affect the Power BI Desktop model upload size, which is still limited to 10 GB.
+Large datasets in the service don't affect the Power BI Desktop model upload size, which is still limited to 10 GB.
 Instead, datasets can grow beyond that limit in the service on refresh.

 Power BI Premium does support large datasets.
 Enable the Large dataset storage format option to use datasets in Power BI Premium that are larger than the default limit.